Hjwallace/ScheduleScan/README.md

 TO GET LINKS FOR CLASSES
 -------------------------
-1.BSU Home Page -> Self Service Banner -> Student -> Course Catalog -> Search Availiable Class Offerings -> Find your class and grab the URL
+1. BSU Home Page -> Self Service Banner -> Student -> Course Catalog -> Search Availiable Class Offerings -> Find your class and grab the URL

 NOTE: Make sure you select the right course (double check the course number), it's very easy to select the right class